 Because there's no Sambadrome/Street party split, you can just choose the bloco you want to follow, or try a different one every night.
 In general we recommend trying a different route every night so that you can see more of the city.
 It also means that there are no pricey Carnival tickets to buy, which makes Salvador Carnival a much more affordable proposition than Rio.

 Carnival in Salvador also differs to Carnival in Rio in that the focus is not just solely on samba styles.
 Instead it features many Bahian styles of music such as Axé, the term given to artists from Salvador that make music based on north-eastern Brazilian, Caribbean and African rhythms with a pop-rock twist.
 Salvador Carnival also much more obviously celebrates its black history.
 In the 1880s the Bahian black population celebrated carnival by dancing and playing instruments in the street, this was looked down on by the ruling white elite.
 However, the black population defied the ban and the spirit of this lives on in Bahian carnival groups such as the Afoxês, who take inspiration from the African religion Candomblé.

-Ask us about this Festival in Salvador
+Ask us about this Event in Salvador